puppetlabs/education-builds/README.markdown

 # Bootstrap CentOS VMs for training
-Installs the training, student, or learning envirnments on an existing VM.
+Installs the training, student, or learning environments on an existing VM.

 ## Usage
 To turn the current machine or VM into one of the Education environments.